 In March of 2016, after 11 years as a volunteer-led not-for-profit project with strong support from the start from the towns of Amo and Coatesville and the Amo-Coatesville Sewer Conservancy, and then from Hendricks County Parks & Recreation since 2008, this section of the trail officially became a county park with the volunteers continuing in a supporting role.

-In the fall of 2016, Hendricks County Parks & Recreation began construction preparations for the 10-foot-wide paved bike path along the entire 4.5 miles from Amo to the Putnam County line, nice trailheads and public restrooms in both Amo and Coatesville, improved signage (both interpretive and wayfinding), and other important landscaping and drainage improvements.
-In advance of that, volunteers and Hendricks County Parks & Recreation crews also upgraded the parallel equestrian trail and horse trailer parking to improve its maintainability and resistance to wet weather.
+In the summer and fall of 2017, Hendricks County Parks & Recreation paved a 10-foot-wide paved bike path along the entire 4.5 miles from Amo to the Putnam County line.
+Improved trailheads and modern public restrooms in both Amo and Coatesville were added, along with improved signage (both interpretive and wayfinding) and other important landscaping and drainage improvements along the length of the trail.
+In advance of those improvements, volunteers and Hendricks County Parks & Recreation crews also upgraded the parallel equestrian trail and horse trailer parking to improve its maintainability and resistance to wet weather.